-(A) For properties in the Manufacturing Park (MP) Zone, an individual parcel must not be less than 15 acres north of SW Leveton Drive and five acres south of SW Leveton Drive unless otherwise provided under TDC 62.050(1).
-(B) For properties in the Regionally Significant Industrial Area (RSIA) of the MBP Zone, lots or parcels may be divided into smaller lots or parcels of 20,000 sq. ft or larger when the Industrial Master Plan identifies at least one lot or parcel of 100 acres in size or larger and one lot or parcel 50 acres in size or larger in the RSIA; and
+- (a) An Industrial Master Plan is required for any development in the Manufacturing Business Park (MBP) Zone in a Regionally Significant Industrial Area (RSIA). - (i) For properties in the Regionally Significant Industrial Area (RSIA) of the MBP Zone, lots or parcels may be divided into smaller lots or parcels of 20,000 sq. ft or larger when the Industrial Master Plan identifies at least one lot or parcel of 100 acres in size or larger and one lot or parcel 50 acres in size or larger.